Enough of Hygge - 9 - Valby to Pluto

 The Planet trail:

-7 Shortly after the track forks, take the right branch if you wish to ascend the mountain to find the start of the Planet trail.
-Take the next fork right and ascend the S-shaped track to the summit.
+7 Shortly after the track forks (GPS 55.63539 12.50600), take the right branch if you wish to ascend the mountain to find the start of the Planet trail.
+If you do take the next fork right and ascend the S-shaped track to the summit.
 There you get views over the suburbs of Hvidovre and out over the Kalvebod bay.
 The shining sculpture is a scale representation of the Sun, the scale being one-billionth the real size.
 There is also an information board for the Planet trail.
 The planets are represented in size and distance on the same scale, consider that when you see the Earth modelled as a ball just 12 millimeters across.

-Return down the same track passing Mercury, Venus, Earth and Mars and turning right to regain the coastside track.
+Return down the same track passing Mercury, Venus, Earth and Mars and turn right to regain the coastside track.
 After 200 m the track turns inland.
-Cross a gravel track then take the left fork to continue south along a tarmac trail.
+Cross a gravel track then take the left fork (GPS 55.63378 12.50439), to continue south along a tarmac trail.
 A further 300 m brings you to Jupiter, the largest of the planets.

 8 The track curves around a sea inlet and continues to Hvidovre harbour.
-Just before the carpark you encounter the planet Saturn with its rings.
+Adjacent to the carpark you encounter the planet Saturn with its rings (GPS 55.62616 12.49824),

 Continue down Hvidovre Strandvej, between the suburban houses, until at a very slight rise a yellow-brick school appears on the right.
 At the pedestrian crossing take the steps down on the left (signposted Dæmningstien, Tårnby, Vestamager) (GPS 55.62023 12.49079).
 After 50 m go through the barrier on the left, and then right to once again meet the coast.